neoatlantis/tcp-over-xmpp/README.md

 This tool provides a novel method of accessing Internet behind firewall.
 TCP proxy providers can serve over the XMPP federation network.
 This should add some more work for censorship powers.
+But beyond that, this tool will also connect any computers capable of accessing the XMPP network together, building up decentralized, cross-computer data channels for multiple purposes.

 TCP bytestream is transmitted using XEP-0047 (In-band bytestream).
-This implementation may also be separated for other use, e.g. transmission of images, etc.
+This XEP implementation may also be separated for other use, e.g. transmission of images for a chat program, etc.

-This tool have 2 parts: a client and a server.
+This tool have 2 roles: a client and a server.
 However, both of them are clients in terms of XMPP protocol. "server" only means forwarding and "client" backwarding data stream to another program or free Internet.
-A client may also forward TCP data stream to different server XMPP accounts to obfuscate some traffic analysis.

 ###  Usage